Main illustration: Chris Markland

 1. Train your chatbot to recognize common customer questions

 Your first task is to come up with the questions your customers most frequently ask.
-Resolution Bot, for example, can automatically identify and surface common questions from your conversation history, which makes it easier to spot the questions that your customers are asking the most.
+Resolution Bot, for example, can automatically identify and surface common questions from your conversation history.
+This makes it easier to spot the questions that your customers are asking the most.

 Pro tip: If you have global customers, pick a chatbot that can deliver answers in different languages.